atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 >> Horatia Milner.

 >>> P. S. You must not expect; to hear from me very often, as my time is not my [ 66 ] own.
 I hope I am not too minute, as I wish not to tyre, but to entertain.
 Do not mention the circumstance of my uneasiness on any account, as I should be sorry to have Lady Milner’s conduct known but to my Harriot, who, I look upon as my other self, and conceal nothing from her.

 ---

 ## LETTER XII

 *The Honourable Miss Beaumont to Miss Finch.*

-Berkeley Square.
+<p align="right">Berkeley Square.</p>

-I HAVE at last found a leisure moment to dedicate to Friendship and my Charlotte, as Lord and Lady Spencer are gone to spend the day at Richmond, [ 67 ] and I have got excused from attending them; but Miss Fitzherbert, who was afraid my time would hang heavy on my hands, has engaged me to dine at the duchess of L -- -- ’s, and I am consequently obliged to Spend Some part of the morning in sacrificing to the Graces.
+I have at last found a leisure moment to dedicate to friendship and my Charlotte, as Lord and Lady Spencer are gone to spend the day at Richmond, [ 67 ] and I have got excused from attending them; but Miss Fitzherbert, who was afraid my time would hang heavy on my hands, has engaged me to dine at the duchess of L -- -- ’s, and I am consequently obliged to spend some part of the morning in sacrificing to the Graces.
 But I will now make good use of my time, and tell you what I have been doing since I wrote last. — I think I told you I had begged a fortnight’s reprieve before I entered into the fashionable follies of the beau monde; but, before it was well expired, Miss Fitzherbert came into my dressing room, and (in her usual way) said, she was come to  give
 [ 68 ]
 give me another lecture.
-I begged her to be seated; and she thus began : “You may, perhaps, Miss Beaumont, think me impertinent, but I really speak through a motive of friendship, and I think no young woman ought to be above the opinion of the world,  particularly a handsome one.
+I begged her to be seated; and she thus began: “You may, perhaps, Miss Beaumont, think me impertinent, but I really speak through a motive of friendship, and I think no young woman ought to be above the opinion of the world,  particularly a handsome one.
 It is now three months since you came to town, and have not, in all that time, been seen anywhere but in the Park, where you have now and then walked for your health.
 Several people have inquired of me, who that beautiful picture of despair was.
 When I have told them your name and the nature of your affliction, I have frequently
 [ 69 ]
 observed their sneering, and saying to each other, “There are, doubtless other motives for her grief than the loss of a mother” meaning, that you was a love-sick girl.
 Now, as I am sure you do not deserve that epithet, and would be sorry to be looked upon in such a light, let me persuade you to go about a little and flirt it away with all the pretty fellows, to show them they are mistaken.
 Come, now, I insist upon your attending me to the opera next Saturday.
 We will get Lady Spencer to attend us; — she wishes you to make your appearance in public, and desired me this morning to use all the eloquence I was
 [ 70 ]
 mistress of, to prevail on you.
 Consent, now, I say, or I shall call you an obstinate girl.”
 What could I do?
 I was obliged to comply, to get rid of her importunity; therefore, telling her, I thought myself much obliged for the share she took in my affairs, promised to attend her the Saturday following to the Haymaket.
 You can have no idea how delighted she was that she had gained her point; and after thanking me, she flew downstairs to acquaint Lady Spencer.

 Bennet then came to tell me Flamment, the mantuamaker, was come.
 I ordered him in, and the remainder of the morning was spent in adjusting
 [ 71 ]
 matters relative to dress.
 Before I had well dispatched Flamment, the servant came to acquaint me dinner was ready.
 I went down with a heart lighter than usual which I could account for no otherwise than from that sensation which we naturally feel when we oblige those that are dear to us.
 When dinner was over, the desert set on the table, and the servants retired, Lady Spencer, addressing herself to me, said, “I thank you, my amiable Amelia, for making us all happy.
 My Lord, as well as myself, thinks himself much obliged by your ready compliance of going a little into public, as it is what we wished you to
 [ 72 ]
-do; for, let me tell you, we are not a little proud of our grand-daughter.’’’
+do; for, let me tell you, we are not a little proud of our grand-daughter."
 I thanked them for the good opinion which they entertained of me, and hoped my conduct would always meet with their approbation, as I should make it my study to oblige them in every particular.
-“A mighty fine sentimental speech, truly, ” says his Lordship, “how I love to hear women prate about duty! but don’t make any promises, I beseech you, Amelia, as I shall not have a jot the worst opinion of you for not doing it: fo, pray, let me hear no more of your grave nonsense, but be gay and lively; for though I am an old man, I love to
+“A mighty fine sentimental speech, truly,” says his Lordship, “how I love to hear women prattle about duty! but don’t make any promises, I beseech you, Amelia, as I shall not have a jot the worst opinion of you for not doing it: fo, pray, let me hear no more of your grave nonsense, but be gay and lively; for though I am an old man, I love to
 [ 73 ]
 see all the young people about me possess that sunshine of the mind which, in my juvenile days, afforded me so much content and happiness.
 There is no pleasure in life without content.
 Beauty fades; riches pall; and boistering mirth tyres; — but a contented mind is a continual source of delight — it renders every state happy.
 To the rich it adds riches; — to the poor it teaches them not to repine because they are shut out from superfluities of life, but to be thankful and satisfied with the little they possess; — and to the wretched it affords consolation and patience to bear the burden that oppresses them!”
 [ 74 ]